skunklabz/tk4-hercules/README.md

 2. **Can't connect via 3270**: Verify your terminal emulator is properly installed
 3. **Slow startup**: The system takes about 5 minutes to fully boot - this is normal
 4. **Permission errors**: Ensure Docker has proper permissions to create volumes
+5. **Architecture compatibility issues**: If you encounter binary compatibility errors:
+   - On Apple Silicon (M1/M2): Try building with `docker build --platform linux/amd64`
+   - On x86_64: Use the default build process
+   - The TK4- distribution includes binaries for multiple architectures

 ### Logging Off